Your local & sustainable fisheries

-Local, sustainably-caught seafood is not easy to find in stores in Santa Barbara.
-Seafood harvested in Santa Barbara is mostly bought by seafood processors and distributors operating out of Los Angeles.
+Local, sustainably-caught seafood is not easy to find in stores.
+Seafood harvested in our region's ports is mostly bought by seafood processors and distributors operating out of Los Angeles.
 Our fishermen often get poor prices and market can be unpredictable.
-The seafood counters at Santa Barbara stores are stocked with foreign products that may or may not be harvested sustainably or labeled truthfully.
+The seafood counters at grocers are stocked with foreign products that may or may not be harvested sustainably or labeled truthfully.
 This is not good for the fishermen, the environment or the public.
-The CSF is a way of providing the Santa Barbara community greater access to all of the delicious, local, sustainable seafood caught responsibly right here!
+The CSF is a way of providing the the public with greater access to all of the delicious, local, sustainable seafood caught responsibly right here!

 Because most of our seafood leaves town, our community is largely unaware of how desirable our local seafood is and how much better it is for the environment compared with buying imported seafood.
 California fishing regulations are some of the most environmentally stringent and progressive in the world.
 But these limits make it hard to make a profit fishing here.
 We want to actively create the means to provide support for our fishing industry to ensure its heritage and the continued access to local seafood into the future.

 By joining Get Hooked, you will receive the "Catch of the Day" from local fishermen.
 You will know who caught your seafood, where it was caught, how it was caught and when it was caught.
 We will provide information on the species of seafood, health benefits, a short bio of the fisherman and his/her vessel and a description of the techniques and tools that were used to catch your seafood.
 We plan on providing opportunities to meet the fishermen, take cooking classes, and socialize at barbecues.